mcore1976/sim808gpstracker/README.md

 SOURCE FILE OPTIONS :

 There are two source files provided, first for BK-808 board (with PIN DTR/SLEEP and RXD/TXD) and second file for any SIM808 based board with only RXD,TXD pins.
+Additionally there is newest experimental version for BK808 based solution.

 "main.c"  (+ compilation script "compileatmega")
     - source file for SIM808 boards WITH DTR/SLEEP PIN exposed as BK-808 board.
 To use this file you will have to attach ATMEGA PC5 PIN #28 to SIM808 board DTR/SLEEP pin.